Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/DDos attack on Virtual Machine.md

 # Prerequisites
 1. Azure subscription should regitered for DDoS protection.
-2. Use the [private link](https://aka.ms/ddosprotectionplan) to use DDoS protection feature.
+2. Use the [private link](https://aka.ms/ddosprotectionplan) for DDoS protection feature.
 3. Access to Azure subscription to deploy Virtual Machine with Virtual Network

 # Deploy